 Played Beta: Numerous Times

-First things first: Rare have not made a bad game, not at all.
+First things first: Rare has not made a bad game, not at all.
 What they may have done is make the more optimistically naive title ever created.
 The developers at Rare seem to have forgotten one very important thing; people… are… bastards.
-Large crews ignore the quest and focus just on griefing solo/duel manned ships either by hunting them down or just waiting at outpost for them to try trading in their treasures.
+Large crews ignore the quest and focus just on griefing solo/duel manned ships either by hunting them down or just waiting at the outpost for them to try trading in their treasures.
 This can lead to gamers feeling cheated, bullied and generally put off from playing.

 This combined with, what some would describe as, a lack of content and the fairly short and repetitive gameplay loop (get quest, sail, dig/catch/fight skellys, sail back) could lead some to believe the game is a total failure but that is not the case.
 Graphically the game is a masterpiece with some of the best lightning, day/night cycle and water effects ever seen.
 Also, when it works as intended, it’s a jovial adventure full of genuinely funny moments.
 Finding sunken shipwrecks, solving clues to find hidden riches is fun, rewarding and truly captures that sense of discovery you’d want from a high seas adventure.

 So my feelings towards Sea of Thieves a week after launch are split.
 It is most definitely a flawed title and can feel empty, repetitive and cruelly frustrating.
-On the other hand is it beautiful and one of the best co-operative experiences I’ve ever had in gaming.
+On the other hand, is it beautiful and one of the best co-operative experiences I’ve ever had in gaming.
 I have confidence in Rare to add more content and correct these irritating issues so I will stick with it.
 However, I would recommend others to maybe wait or just try it through Gamepass.

 Played Beta: Yes